© Thames Valley Writers’ Circle

 Looking for a Writers’ Group?

-We are always pleased to welcome new members - meetings are held on Tuesday
+We are always pleased to welcome new members - meetings are held weekly on

-evenings from 7.30pm to 9.30pm, with breaks at holiday times.
-The venue for the
+Tuesday evenings from 7.30pm to 9.30pm, with breaks at holiday times.
+The

-meetings is St Joseph's Church Hall, situated on the corner of Park Lane and
+venue alternates between St Joseph's Church Hall, situated on the corner of Park

 Email us to arrange a trial visit - no charge to attend a trial meeting.